daviddrysdale/mdbook-footnote/README.md

 # mdbook-footnote

-A preprocessor for [mdbook](https://github.com/rust-lang/mdBook) to support the inclusion of footnotes.
+A preprocessor for [mdbook](https://github.com/rust-lang/mdBook) to support the inclusion of automatically numbered footnotes.

 It turns this: